Parkman, Ebenezer. Papers

 Rev. Parkman was initially skeptical of the Revolution and characterized the Stamp Act riots of 1765 as "a melancholy occurrence."
 After the Battle of Lexington and Concord he signed a manifesto "for peace sake and to avoid a rupture among us."
 However, he increasingly warmed to the idea of Independence, especially when his eldest son, Ebenezer Jr., joined the Continental Army.
 Another son, Samuel Parkman, became a wealthy merchant in Boston.
 Samuel was the father of George Parkman, who was murdered by Harvard professor John White Webster in Boston's infamous Parkman-Webster murder case of 1849.

 The collections below include manuscript versions of a number of Rev. Parkman's sermons, preached largely in his home parish of Westborough, as well as assorted sermon fragments.
 There are also a number of loose records relating to Rev. Parkman's personal, financial, legal, and ecclesiastical concerns.
 Included in these is a whimsical school workbook ("Juvenalia") penned by Parkman in 1717 when he was 14 years of age.
-These records are provided in partnership with the Westborough Public Library, which holds the majority of the original documents.
+There are also a number of relations of faith from parishioners seeking membership to a church, likely drawn from Rev. Parkman's own congregation at Westborough, Mass.
+These records are provided in partnership with the Westborough Public Library and the American Antiquarian Society, who jointly hold the majority of the original documents.

 at the Congregational Library and Archives